Action of the Witt algebra on categorified quantum groups: Witt actions and trace decategorifications

-Another point of interest is studying whether we can recover actions on $2$-representations as coming from an action on the categorified quantum groups, as we were able to do for foams or Schur qoutients with our choice of parameters.
-In particular, could this be related to known actions on the cyclotomic qoutients or their trace decategorifications, which are known to be Weyl modules~\cite{Lau-trace3, Lau-trace2}.
+Another point of interest is studying whether we can recover actions on $2$-representations as coming from an action on the categorified quantum groups, as we were able to do for foams or Schur quotients with our choice of scalars.
+In particular, could this be related to known actions on the cyclotomic quotients or their trace decategorifications, which are known to be Weyl modules~\cite{Lau-trace3, Lau-trace2}.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}